Friday, January 9, 2026

 We reached, albeit 4 hours late, but just in time to avoid the total suspension of transportation within the city.
 We checked in in our BnB, freshened up, grabbed a quick lunch and we were off to our first stop, the Kaal Bhairav temple.
 Being a devotee of Kaal Bhairav and having a fruitful darshan, I was happy to the core.
 Now came the part where we were supposed to walk.
 We could already see hoards and hoards of people walking towards one particular direction and no prize for guessing ….. the Dashaswamedh ghat.
 We followed suit.
 Since we were new to the place and had no idea whatsoever about the directions and destinations, we just went wherever people were going.
 On the way, I spotted the famous malaiyo (a sweet only available in the winters since dew drops play a vital role in its making).
 It was like eating clouds.

 After devouring the cloudy, fluffy sweetness, we continued our march through the ancient and narrow lanes and by-lanes of the city and eventually reached the ghat.
 AND Oh my GOD!!!!
 Never in my wildest dream did I imagine that it would be so crowded.
 All we could see were human heads.
 Both sides of the river banks were beautifully decorated with fairy lights and numerous diyas.
 It looked so surreal, I doubt any photo or video footage can do justice to the real beauty.
 We managed to bag a place where we could stand secured without being knocked over by the rush of people and watch the ganga aarti.
 The next one hour was an experience one needs to feel.
 It is beyond my vocabulary to even explain.
 After the aarti, was the spectacular display of fireworks.
 We left the place early to avoid the mad rush back on completion of the spectacle.
-On our way back, we gorged on the various chats the city had to offer, and walked the roads around Godhulia without in particular agenda, just to get the feel of the place.
-Tiredness started creeping in by then and we came back to our nest for our nightcap since we had to wake up and get ready by 3.00 am for Kashi Vishwanath darshan the next day.
+On our way back, we gorged on the various chats the city had to offer, and walked the roads around Godhulia without any particular agenda, just to get the feel of the place.
+Tiredness started creeping in by then, and we came back to our nest for our nightcap since we had to wake up and get ready by 3.00 am for Kashi Vishwanath darshan the next day.

 As per the plan, we woke up in the middle of the night and by 3.30 a.m we were off to the temple in our pre-booked toto.
 The queue was already long enough but was moving fast.
-After standing in the queue for about 2 hours, we were blessed with a glimpse of Bhole baba, made our offerings, spent some time inside the premises, feeling the energy of the place.
+After standing in the queue for about 2 hours, we were blessed with a glimpse of Bhole Baba, made our offerings, and spent some time inside the premises, feeling the energy of the place.
 Things were totally different from whatever little I remembered from my childhood visit.
 The approach is no doubt very systematic, without any ruckus but the process has become too commercialized.
 In my opinion, every devotee should be treated equally at the abode of the Supreme without special treatment for people who can afford VIP passes.
 Does God really care about the depth of the pockets of his devotees!!
 I doubt.

-Our next stop was the Batuk Bhairav temple which was absolutely uncrowded and we had a peaceful darshan there, to our heart’s content.
+Our next stop was the Batuk Bhairav temple, which was absolutely uncrowded, and we had a peaceful darshan there, to our heart’s content.

 On our way back to the BnB, it was time for the famous kachori, samosas of Banaras.
 Breakfast sorted, we came back for a quick stretch and was back on the streets on our way to Sarnath.
 Sarnath was a different world altogether.
 Quiet and peaceful, contrary to the busy city of Varanasi.
 It was as if Varanasi was the seat of action (karma) and Sarnath the seat of oblivion (nirvana).
 We took our time exploring the ruins and relics of the place, soaking in the serenity.